seazth/markdown-test/README.md

 # ANSSI Challenge
 ## Description
-The project goal was to create a program to convert a CSV file to a JSONLines file.
+The project goal is to create a program to convert a CSV file to a JSONLines file.
-I have done 2 different implementations :
+I have created 2 different implementations :
 * Python version : In this version python import and use a shared library written in C++.
 * All-in-C++ : This version is written in full C++.